 What Affects Mesothelioma Metastasis?

 As mesothelioma cells originating in the lining of vital organs begin to grow, a cell or small cluster of cells may break away from the point of origin and travel through the lymphatic system or bloodstream — eventually settling in another location.

 Breakaway cells begin to replicate, and a new tumor grows.
-When mesothelioma cells form new tumors through metastasis, it is considered to be mesothelioma and not a new form of cancer.
+When mesothelioma cells form new tumors through metastasis, it is considered to still be mesothelioma and not a new form of cancer.

 Mesothelioma Cell Type

-The cellular structure of the mesothelioma also has an influence on where the mesothelioma can spread and how quickly the growth can occur.
+The cellular structure of mesothelioma also has an influence on where the cancer can spread to and how quickly the growth can occur.

 There are two different types of mesothelioma cells: epithelioid and sarcomatoid.
-How far and how fast cancer spreads depends on which type of cancer cells a person has, or, in the case of mixed or biphasic cell mesothelioma, which kind of mesothelioma cell is more dominant.
+How far and how fast cancer spreads depends on which type of cancer cells a person has, or, in the case of biphasic cell mesothelioma (a combination of both epithelioid and sarcomatoid cells), which kind of mesothelioma cell is more dominant.

 Epithelioid Mesothelioma Metastasis

 Epithelioid cells are cube-like and uniform in appearance.
-When they do break off from the original tumor and travel throughout the body, they travel through the lymphatic system.
+When they do break off from the original tumor, they travel through the lymphatic system.

 The lymphatic system is a part of the immune system, and it carries liquid and white blood cells throughout the body.
-However, the lymphatic system is filled with a series of nodes or filters that trap waste products and debris, such as a cluster of cancer cells.
+However, the lymphatic system is filled with a series of nodes that filter and trap waste products and debris, such as a cluster of cancer cells.

 Sarcomatoid Mesothelioma Metastasis

 Sarcomatoid cells are large cylindrical cells that taper at two ends.
-The round shape makes it easier for these cells to travel through the body’s bloodstream or vascular system.
+The round, needle-like shape makes it easier for sarcomatoid cells to quickly travel through the body’s bloodstream or vascular system.

-These cells can spread either through the lymphatics or blood.
+These cells can spread either through the lymphatic system or through the bloodstream.
 The vascular system does not contain gateways, like the lymph nodes, so the sarcomatoid cells can travel further away from their point of origin than they would be able to if they were moving in the lymphatic system.

 Biphasic Mesothelioma Metastasis